 Wallpapered ceilings ideas

-Now yes, this might not be one to change up on a regular basis but we at My Bespoke Room have a huge design crush on wallpapered ceilings as they create truly unique spaces with undeniable wow factor.
+Now yes, this might not be one to change up on a regular basis but we at My Bespoke Room have a huge design crush on wallpapered ceilings as they create truly unique spaces with an undeniable wow factor.

 Why not consider a wallpapered ceiling for your bedroom?
 Not only can they create a warm and comfortable space but you also have the perfect view when lying in bed.
 We recommend choosing a softer, calming palette for the bedroom to help you sleep peacefully.